indygreg/PyOxidizer/docs/packaging_importer.rst

 .. important::

-   ``PyOxidizerFinder`` will not set either attribute when importing modules from memory.
+   ``OxidizedFinder`` will not set either attribute when importing modules from memory.

 These attributes are not set because it isn't obvious what the values